 There is nothing easier than this coconut date almond balls recipe.

-All you need to make this healthy sweet snack are:
+All you need to make this healthy sweet snack are 4 simple wholesome ingredients.

-- Almond flour – or grounded almond or almond meal.
+- Almond flour – or ground almond or almond meal.
 The texture of these bliss balls is softer with ultra-fine almond flour.

 - Desiccated coconut – I am using unsweetened coconut.
-Another option is to use rolled oats if you don’t like coconut flavor, or you want to add healthy carbs this energy bites recipe.
+Another option is to use rolled oats if you don’t like coconut flavor or you want to add healthy carbs to this energy bites recipe.